corykacal/Multipass-VPN-Split-Tunnel-Mac/README.md

 This script automatically configures macOS packet filter (pf) to enable Multipass VMs to access resources through AWS VPN Client while maintaining internet connectivity.

-Created as a way to bypass this issue: https://github.com/canonical/multipass/issues/1336
+Created as a way to bypass this issue: (Multipass VMs don't route traffic over VPN established on host (MacOS)) https://github.com/canonical/multipass/issues/1336

 ## What It Does